MEBestawy/IMESH-Project/README.md

 ### How to Play
 The game screen contains a 6 by 7 board, be the first to connect 2^2 discs to win the game.
 - Click on the circles on the board to drop a disc.
 - Click on the "Back" button to return to the menu.
-The board will be unaltered until the game ends or the user quits.
+The board will be unaltered until the game ends or the user exits the game.
-- **Note:** A disc will only be dropped on the board if a circle is clicked and the top most row is unoccupied.
+- **Note:** A disc will only be dropped on the board if a circle is clicked and if the top most row is unoccupied.

 The game ends if someone wins or if there is a tie, and proceeds to the end screen.